 Subpart R: National Emission Standards for Radon Emissions From Phosphogypsum Stacks

 Under certain conditions, phosphogypsum may be removed from stacks for outdoor agricultural purposes or indoor research and development.
 Any other use of phosphogypsum requires advance permission from EPA.
-See: Subpart R: Resources.
+See the document repository for Subpart R, including information on the process for obtaining permission for other uses of phosphogypsum: Subpart R: Resources.

-EPA requires that phosphogypsum be managed in engineered stacks, which are designed to limit emissions of radon and other radionuclides.
+EPA requires that phosphogypsum be managed in engineered stacks, which are designed to limit public exposure from emissions of radon and other radionuclides.

 Owners and operators must monitor and report radon emissions from inactive stacks and take measures to keep radon emissions within the regulatory limit of 20 picocuries per square meter per second.

 All facilities subject to any National Emissions Standards for Hazardous Air Pollutants (NESHAP) must meet 40 CFR Part 61, Subpart A: General Provisions.